 5.3 Filing false documents – PC 115

-Penal Code 115 PC is the California statute that makes it a crime for a person to knowingly file, register, or record a false or forged document in any public office within the state.
+Penal Code 115 PC is the California statute that makes it a crime to knowingly file, register, or record a false or forged document in any public office within the state.

 Note that this statute applies to a broad range of documents and may include a false report of an auto theft filed with a public police department.
-This means that, depending on the facts of a case, a person can get charged of crimes under both:
+This means that, depending on the facts of a case, you can get charged of crimes under both:

 - PC 115, and